ansible/ansible/docs/docsite/rst/presentations/ansible-testing.rst

    * Local Runs

      * Different OS + Local runs fit together
-     * Shippable is just a wrapper, all logic in ansible-tets
+     * Shippable is just a wrapper, all logic in ansible-test

    * Duration